Caesar’s Civil War: Ancient Rome destroys itself

 During the first century BC, people on both sides of the political divide had risen to power and dominated the Senate.

-People like Tiberius Gracchus and Marius had risen to prominence with the support of the Roman citizens on behalf of the populares.
+People like Tiberius Gracchus and Marius had risen to prominence in the late 2nd century BC with the support of the Roman citizens on behalf of the populares.

 While generals like Sulla had fought back for the optimates.
 Sulla himself shocked the Roman world when he had used his army to march on, and capture, the city of Rome itself on two occasions to get rid of his enemies in the Senate.